+What was the most memorable moment in your music career?
 Some of the events that happened during the onslaught of my career were my most memorable.
-Singing in the bands and clubs around NY city afforded me the opportunity to meet a plethora of musical legends such as Legends Patti Labelle, The Isley Brothers and more.
+Singing in the bands and clubs around NY city afforded me the opportunity to meet a plethora of musical legends such as Legends Patti Labelle, The Isely Brothers, and more.
 What was also amazing, I got a call to audition as a background singer for my idol, CHAKA KHAN.
 I was chosen as one of her background singers and toured with her for an entire year on the “AIN’T NOBODY’ Tour.
 I learned a lot.
 I gained a wealth of knowledge just watching her in action and because of this experience I grew as a vocalist.
 I knew after working with Chaka Khan I was ready to go and Perdue my Solo Career.
 After the “Chaka Khan” tour ended, I chose not to continue pursuing a career as a background vocalist.

+What was your most challenging moment?
 Transitioning from a background singer to a solo artist was challenging.
 Because of my highly experienced vocal skills, I was high in demand.
 Although I was flattered by their request, I had to turn down a lot of background work.

 When I signed my first solo recording deal with.
 “Capitol Records”.
 I was ready.
 The first single I was asked to record was a song written by “Prince”, called, “Do Me Baby”.
 This song became was placed on my first album.
 Because I was only 19, I didn't want my first single to be a sexual song.
 Being so young, I was uncomfortable with singing a song that was so seductive.
 Another challenge for me was my delivery and how to make the listening audience believe why I was singing.
 I was so determined that I came up with a method and how I would power through the recording of this song.
 So, I went into the studio, closed my eyes, and imagined I was someone else sexier than I was but had my voice.
-It was like an out of body experience.
+It was like an out-of-body experience.
 Nailed it!
 “DO ME BABY'' went #1 for 4 weeks on the Billboard charts and was one of my biggest hit records.

 Who are your musical influences?

-I like the Old School Artist like Marvin Gaye whose messages from his songs still ring true today.
+I like the Old School artists like Marvin Gaye whose messages from his songs still ring true today.
 In my opinion, Chaka Khan and Aretha Franklin are two of the best vocal powerhouses in the music industry.
 I love Diana Ross and how she broke barriers with her style and class.
 I sang on Whitney Houston’s first album.
 Who could not be influenced by her?
-Not only did I admire her unmatched vocal abilities and style, but I appreciated it her friendship.
+Not only did I admire her unmatched vocal abilities and style, but I appreciated her friendship.

+If you could do a duet and or have someone, write a song for you from your favorite artist, dead or alive, who would it be?
 I would have to say, Marvin Gaye.
 I really admired his writing skills on his album, “WHAT’S GOING ON”.
 I thought it was Brilliant!
 Another artist that I really admire is “Babyface”.
 I love his vocal delivery and I think he is a phenomenal songwriter.
 I would like to sing a duet with Johnny Gill or Avant.

+What is the last song you’ve listened to by another artist and who are your present favorites?
 Believe it or not, I've been listening to a lot of David Ruffian’s music.
 I really like his version of “I MISS YOU”.
 I think he is a phenomenal singer.
 I really enjoy listening to his recordings with “The Temptations”.
 Unbelievable vocals!
 Every song David Ruffin recorded is a classic!
 I also enjoy listening to, Doja Cat and the new Johnny Gill music.
 I like great songs with great vocals.
 I listen to all types of music.

+What was your most embarrassing moment while at a live performance or interview?
 I dropped a microphone once on stage and I felt embarrassed.
 But that has happened a few times now!
 Especially if I'm singing on a corded mic.
 My preference is to sing on wireless microphones.
 For some reason, I’m rough on microphones.
 I'm so used to seeing on wireless microphones, if I have a corded one sometimes, I forget any interest in them whereas the court becomes loosened, and if they have a cord on them when I am in the moment, I forget and pull on them and the cord comes out!

 One time, while performing, my ponytail started unraveling.
 I just held it in place and kept singing!
 LOL!
 Now, that was an embarrassing moment!
 Luckily, it did not fall off.
 The issue was resolved after the show.